Pumas

 The arguments are:

-• params: a named tuple of parameters.
+: a named tuple of parameters.method

-• p_range_low & p_range_high: the lower and upper bounds for the parameters you want to run the GSA on.
+: the lower and upper bounds for the parameters you want to run the GSA on.

 For method specific arguments that are passed with the method constructor you can refer to the GlobalSensitivity.jl documentation.

-Return the condition number of the variance-covariance matrix stored in pmi.
-Throws an error if pmi is the result of a call to infer with Pumas.Bootstrap or if the
+Return the condition number of the variance-covariance matrix stored in pmi

 variance-covariance calculation failed.

-conditional_nll(m::AbstractPumasModel, subject::Subject, param, randeffs; diffeq_options)
+— Methodconditional_nll(m::AbstractPumasModel, subject::Subject, param, randeffs; diffeq_options)

-Compute the conditional negative log-likelihood of model m for subject with parameters param and random effects randeffs. diffeq_options is a NamedTuple of options passed to the ODE solver.
+of options passed to the ODE solver.
 Requires that the derived produces distributions.

 empirical_bayes(fpm::Pumas.FittedPumasEMModel)